kubernetes-sigs/kwok/site/content/en/docs/user/stages-configuration.md

 Additionally, the `delay` field in a Stage resource allows users to specify a delay before the stage is applied, and introduce jitter to the delay to specify the latest delay time to make the simulation more realistic.
 This can be useful for simulating real-world scenarios where events do not always happen at the same time.
+Please refer to [How Delay is Calculated] for more details.

 By configuring the `delay`, `selector`, and `next` fields in a Stage, you can control when and how the stage is applied, providing a flexible and scalable way to simulate real-world scenarios in your Kubernetes cluster.